 Do Ocean Liners Still Sail Across The Atlantic?

-The one remaining ocean liner the Queen Mary 2 regularly completes transatlantic voyages.
 She has also completed world cruises and other long trips.
-She is also used for more traditional cruise itineraries on occasion.
+She is also used for more traditional cruise itineraries on some occasions.

 Book a Cruise